huaminghuangtw/Dear-Today-Me/My-True-North.md

 Know who you are.
 [Love yourself.](https://www.goodreads.com/quotes/6915192-the-truth-is-to-love-yourself-with-the-same-intensity) Value yourself.
 Forgive yourself.
 Make time for yourself.
 [Enjoy yourself, it’s later than you think.](https://www.youtube.com/watch?v=nFxjnUPRwx4)

 Don't take anything personally.
 Never let any words hurt you.
 Don't care what other people might think of you.
 If you try to please everyone—you will please no one.
 Never try to impress people you don't like.
+[Never try to copy someone who wants something you don’t want.](https://collabfund.com/blog/your-way-is-the-only-way/)

 Think deeply.
 Think independently.
 Think in a different time frame, horizon, scale, and dimension.
 Think long term.